bodgergely/nitro/README.md

 	- Build a symbol table which associates the symbols with their encodings (prepend to the output)
 	- Iterate over the input and encode the symbols

-it also offers a rather straightforward way to work in constant time to 'index into' the compressed representation to retrieve an original symbol.
+It offers a rather straightforward way to 'index into' (in constant time) the compressed representation to retrieve an original symbol.
-This is possible because we are using identical block size (number of bits) to encode every symbol.
+This is possible because we are using identical block size (number of bits) to encode every symbol thus making the index calculation simple.

-Arithmetic encoding support offers better compression ratios but more complicated to implement and very quickly degrades if the number of unique characters are large.
+Arithmetic encoding offers better compression ratios but more complicated to implement and very quickly degrades if the number of unique characters are large.
-It is the next candidate for encoding scheme to be implemented in nitro.
+It is the next candidate encoding scheme to be implemented in nitro.

 The second BIG design constraint is the need to keep the whole input data in memory as nitro does the compression in memory without flushing to disk.
-This has the advantage of a rather simplified and flexible interface for users and is not filestream bound.
+This has the advantage of a rather simplified and flexible interface for users since is not filestream bound.

 ## Platform support